ThreeSixtyGiving/standard/documentation/src/reference.md

 In future, [a CSV Data Package](http://data.okfn.org/doc/data-package) serialisation will be available.
 Contact us if you need this.

-The [CoVE](http://cove.opendataservices.coop/360/) (Convert, Validate and Explore) can be used to round-trip data between these formats, providing structured data for developers, and spreadsheet simplicity if you want to browse, sort and filter data on your desktop.
+The [CoVE](http://cove.opendataservices.coop/360/) (Convert, Validate and Explore) tool can be used to round-trip data between these formats, providing structured data for developers, and spreadsheet simplicity if you want to browse, sort and filter data on your desktop.

 ## Spreadsheet format